Broncos saved Seahawks from tough choice in draft, but is it for better or worse?

 The game was a distant third on any Seahawks fan’s priority list that Sunday.

-It was the final week of last year’s regular season, when Seattle needed to beat the Rams and the Lions needed to beat the Packers in order for the Hawks to reach the playoffs.
+It was the final week of last year’s regular season, when the Seahawks needed to beat the Rams and the Lions needed to beat the Packers in order for the Hawks to reach the playoffs.

 But perhaps the most significant outcome regarding the future of the franchise took place in Denver that afternoon, when the Broncos came back to beat the Chargers 31-28.

 At the time, this probably felt like a minor irritation to most 12s, as their team’s postseason hopes were of much greater concern.
-But Denver’s victory meant Seattle picked fifth, not third, in the next draft after acquiring the Broncos’ selection via the Russell Wilson trade 10 months earlier.
+But Denver’s victory meant the Seahawks picked fifth, not third, in the next draft after acquiring the Broncos’ selection via the Russell Wilson trade 10 months earlier.

 And at the risk of hyperbole, that final score may play out as an organization-altering result for the foreseeable future.
 The question is whether it is for better or for worse.

 Why for worse?
 Well, Seahawks general manager John Schneider was asked twice by the media last week — once after Day 2 of the draft and again after Day 3 — about not selecting a quarterback.
 The first time, Schneider said he couldn’t force the issue with such a “unique” position and that the Seahawks could still pick one over the next four rounds.
 The next day, he asserted something similar but mentioned that three quarterbacks (Bryce Young first, C.J.
-Stroud second and Anthony Richardson fourth) were off the board before Seattle could pick.
+Stroud second and Anthony Richardson fourth) were off the board before they could pick.

 An implication that the Seahawks would have snagged one of those signal callers if given the opportunity?
 Doesn’t seem far-fetched.

-The fact is, the storybook season of Geno Smith really only netted him one guaranteed year with Seattle, where he will earn at least $27.3 million.
+The fact is, the storybook season of Geno Smith really only netted him one guaranteed year in Seattle, where he will earn at least $27.3 million.
 He is a 32-year-old who, yes, led the NFL in completion percentage last season while finishing fifth in passer rating, but who dropped off in the second half and has a career record of 22-29 as a starter.

-Schneider and head coach Pete Carroll weren’t shy about voicing their interest in drafting a QB, as their offseason selfie tour with the aforementioned names made national headlines.
+Schneider and coach Pete Carroll weren’t shy about voicing their interest in drafting a QB, as their offseason selfie tour with the aforementioned names made national headlines.
 Their third pick would have guaranteed they got one of those guys if they really wanted him, and an opportunity to land a quarterback of that (ostensible) caliber may not present itself for years to come.
 It’s true that the Seahawks may have simply drafted edge player Will Anderson Jr. with the third pick (he went third overall to the Texans, who traded up to get him), the brass did seem pretty keen on these QBs.

 Then again, here is why picking fifth instead of third may have been a blessing for the Seahawks: The decision to try and “win now” or build toward the future was already made for them.